Type Ia supernova: Double degenerate progenitors

+Core degenerate progenitors

+Another proposed channel is the core-degenerate scenario, in which a white dwarf merges with the hot core of an asymptotic giant branch star during the final stages of common-envelope evolution or shortly afterward.
+In this picture, part of the ejected envelope may remain bound and form a circumbinary disk, whose interaction with the compact binary can extract orbital angular momentum and help drive the merger.
+The merger remnant may form a massive, rapidly rotating white dwarf that can later explode as a Type Ia supernova.

 Type Iax

 It has been proposed that a group of sub-luminous supernovae should be classified as Type Iax.
 This type of supernova may not always completely destroy the white dwarf progenitor, but instead leave behind a zombie star.
-Known examples of type Iax supernovae include: the historical supernova SN 1181, SN 1991bg, SN 2002cx, and SN 2012Z.
+Known examples of Type Iax supernovae include: the historical supernova SN 1181, SN 1991bg, SN 2002cx, and SN 2012Z.

 The supernova SN 1181 is believed to be associated with the supernova remnant Pa 30 and its central star IRAS 00500+6713, which is the result of a merger of a CO white dwarf and an ONe white dwarf.
 This makes Pa 30 and IRAS 00500+6713 the only SN Iax remnant in the Milky Way.